Ayagikei/Ayagikei.github.io/src/content/posts/markdown-extended.md

 ---
 title: Markdown Extended Features
 published: 2024-05-01
+updated: 2024-11-29
 description: 'Read more about Markdown features in Fuwari'
 image: ''
 tags: [Demo, Example, Markdown, Fuwari]
 category: 'Examples'
-draft: true
+draft: false
 ---

-## GitHub repository cards
+## GitHub Repository Cards
 You can add dynamic cards that link to GitHub repositories, on page load, the repository information is pulled from the GitHub API.

 ::github{repo="Fabrizz/MMM-OnSpotify"}